max33nau/reactRouterLightningTalk/README.md

             template: './index.html'
           })
     ],
-    /* loaders for our app.js allowing us to bundle html, css, and js files that we imported in our app.js, notice we use the babel-preset-es2015 in our query to allow us to use es6    */
+    /* loaders for our app.js allowing us to bundle html, css, and js files that we imported in our app.js, notice we use the babel-preset-es2015 and babel-preset-react in our query to allow us to use es6 with react    */
     module: {
       loaders: [

         {
           test: /\.css$/,
           loader:'style!css'